“Hong Kong is definitely not a cultural desert.” (Harry Odell, 1964)

 So is Hong Kong a cultural desert?
 In the sense of an unfruitful and dead place – no. In a way that its most precious creatures can often only be found in the cracks and shadows – absolutely.

 Tobias Zuser is a researcher and consultant in the field of cultural policy, sports policy, and creative/sporting industries in Hong Kong and China.
-He is currently Guest Lecturer at the Department of Social Sciences at the Education University of Hong Kong and a PhD Candidate at the Department of Humanities and Creative Writing at Hong Kong Baptist University.
-He received his MPhil in Cultural Studies from Lingnan University, Hong Kong, and his BA in Sports, Culture, and Event Management from Kufstein University of Applied Sciences, Austria.
-Originally trained in the field of Culture, Sports, and Event Management in Austria, Tobias has worked for more than three years as an arts and event manager in Berlin and Beijing before returning to academia.
+He is currently Guest Lecturer at the Department of Social Sciences at the Education University of Hong Kong, a Fellow at Nottingham University’s Chinese Soccer Observatory, as well as Lecturer at Hong Kong Baptist University, Lingnan University, and HKU Space.
+Tobias obtained his PhD in Sociology of Sport and Sports Policy at the Department of Humanities and Creative Writing at Hong Kong Baptist University.
+Prior to that, he received his MPhil in Cultural Studies from Lingnan University, Hong Kong, and his BA in Sports, Culture, and Event Management from Kufstein University of Applied Sciences, Austria.
+Between 2008 and 2012, Tobias has worked as an arts and event manager in Berlin and Beijing before returning to academia.
 Based on his experience as a practitioner, his essay “How the Cultural Sector Works in China” was published in a bilingual handbook by the European Union National Institutes for Culture (EUNIC) in 2011.
 You can find a list of his publications here.

-Tobias is a fellow of the Chinese Soccer Observatory at the China Policy Institute, Nottingham University, as well as a member of the academic “Football Collective”.
+Tobias is a fellow of the Chinese Soccer Observatory at the Asia Research Institute (formerly China Policy Institute), Nottingham University, as well as a member of the academic “Football Collective”.
 He also appears regularly on Hong Kong’s public radio channel – RTHK 3 – as commentator on Hong Kong and Chinese football, and hosts the weekly “Hong Kong Football Podcast”.